rogerz343/transient-detection/README.md

 ## cnn
 Contains the code for a convolutional neural network used to classify images.
+The .py files should in theory work on windows, linux, and macOS.
+However, if they aren't working on windows, try using linux.
 - read_data.py: used to read .gif files and convert them to .npy vectors
 - run_cnn.py: used to train a CNN on .npy image vectors and run tests